mobify/mobify-code-style/es5/README.md

+# Linting

+This folder includes a default ESLint configuration, `mobify-es5.yml`, compatible with ESLint 2.x and 3.x.
+Many of the formatting issues identified by ESLint can be fixed automatically with `eslint <source-files> --fix`.

 # General

 ##Comments

 Please comment code extensively.
 More comments are always better than fewer comments.
 Comments should describe the why of your code - not what the code is doing: